davidemalan/dm-store-backoffice/README.md

 Open [http://localhost:5173/](http://localhost:5173/) with your browser to see the result.

+Note: check .env file in order to change api endpoint, store id or pagination behaviour.

 ## Build for production

 If wanted, the final production output can be double-check by doing the following: